Nicpetz/IRDM-semantic-analysis/README.md

 ### Manual
 1. In Terminal, navigate to the project root directory
-2. Run `python main.py`.
+2. Run `python main.py`
-3. Enter keywords to search data on and number of topics you wish to retrieve.
+3. Enter keywords to search data on and number of topics you wish to retrieve
-4. Receive lists of co-occuring words sorted by relevance to each sub-topic.
+4. Receive lists of co-occuring words sorted by relevance to each sub-topic